Watch the webinar now:

 What is cross-selling in purchasing?

 Cross-selling in purchasing describes the strategy of purchasing additional, complementary goods or services from the same supplier in addition to the originally planned product.
 The aim is to increase the overall value of the business relationship and exploit synergies.
-By identifying requirements that can be covered by the supplier's extended range, companies benefit from more efficient procurement processes and potential cost savings.
+By identifying requirements that can be covered by the extended range of supplier management, companies benefit from more efficient procurement processes and potential cost savings.

 Core elements of cross-selling in purchasing